jetty-project/jetty-alpn-agent/README.md

-# jetty-alpn-agent
+# Jetty ALPN Agent

 `jetty-alpn-agent` is a JVM agent that enables TLS ALPN (or NPN) extension support for Java 7 and 8 by loading the correct Jetty `alpn-boot` (or `npn-boot`) JAR file for the current Java version.

 ## Usage